MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 ![Move tools between panels.](../../media/2020/06/experiments-move-panels.msft.png)

-> [!NOTE]
-> To enable the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable support to move tabs between panels**.
+Note: To enable the experiment, see [Turning an experiment on or off](../../../experimental-features/index.md#turning-an-experiment-on-or-off) and select the checkbox next to **Enable support to move tabs between panels**.

 Chromium issue [#897944](https://crbug.com/897944)